reilleya/RMTS-Manual/README.md

 * A MicroSD card, formatted FAT32
 * A mini USB cable
 * A 6-14 volt battery capable of firing your igniters
+* A 6-14 volt battery for main power (may be the same as the pyro battery)
 * A small flathead screwdriver for screw terminals
 * Your motor(s), igniter(s), and test stand